CHUCKWALLA CARE SHEET

 - Grass hopers

-SUPPLEMENTS: Calcium and vitamin powders should be occasionally sprinkled on the daily salad meal and live insect snacks.
-Proper Calcium intake is crucial to a reptiles wellbeing.
-Recent studies have shown that reptiles can process and then discard of any “extra” calcium they may consume.
-However, too much vitamin D3 can cause an overdose.
-Most calcium supplements found in pet stores contain D3.
-Vitamin D3 is also incredibly important for bodily functions and should be given within your supplement regiment sparingly.
-With proper UV lighting, your Chuckwalla will produce the needed amount on their own but a small extra boost in supplement form is beneficial to captive Chuckwallas.
+SUPPLEMENTS: Calcium and vitamin powders should be sprinkled daily on salad meals and live insect snacks.
+Proper calcium intake is crucial to a reptile’s wellbeing.
+Most calcium powders include vitamin D3.
+Vitamin D3 plays an important role in bodily functions, but too much can cause an overdose.
+With proper UV lighting, your Chuckwalla will produce the needed level on their own but supplementing occasionally is beneficial to captive Chuckwallas.

 HOW TO SEX: In Chuckwallas, you cannot tell the difference between males and females visually until they are sexually mature.
-This occurs when they are around two years old.
-To know sooner, you may have your exotic vet look.
-When males sexually mature; they have a darker complexion, a triangular face, and a deep throat.
+This occurs around two years of age.
+To know sooner, you may have your exotic vet do an internal exam.
+When males sexually mature; they have a darker complexion, triangular face, and deep throat.
 Male have femoral pores under their thighs.
 Males also have enlarged hemi-penile bulges.
 These are two bumps at the base of their tail.

 Females have a lighter complexion, round face, round plump body, and do not have femoral pores or hemi-penile bulges.
 Females have a “vent” at the base of their tail.
 For a visual on how to sex your Chuckwalla, click the link below.